Clinical Services

 - Parent

-The Therapy Teams at Gretton School:
+The Therapy Teams at Gretton School

-These practitioners support teachers, class staff and colleagues across the school to underpin their practice with principles of Speech, Language and Communication, Occupational Therapy, Educational Psychology and Art Therapy.
+Gretton School employs a team of specialist practitioners who support staff across the school to underpin their practice with principles of Speech and Language Therapy, Occupational Therapy, Educational Psychology and Creative Therapies.

 Who Are We?

-We work across the school with students and staff providing assessment, therapy and training.
-Erika Payne (Educational Psychologist) works across the Newcome group, supporting our team below.
+Adele Chisholme (Educational Psychologist) works across the Newcome group, supporting our team below.

 Meet The Team:

-Ms Rebecca Kruller-Adams
+Rebecca Kruller-Adams

 Art Therapist

-Speech & Language Therapist
+Speech and Language Therapist

 Where are we?